agatti/hopper-plugins/README.md

 This CPU core plugin allows you to disassemble Texas Instruments' TMS1000 series code, used in early embedded equipment and terminals.

+This plugin can be referenced from the command line tool using `tms1000` as its identifer.

 CPU backends currently supported: TMS1000, TMS1100.

 <details>